playful-words/playful-words.github.com/update-speechblocks.md

 <br><br>
 6. Under "updates, select the SpeechBlocks app

-7. Click the "update" button
+7. Click the "update" button and wait for SpeechBlocks to update :)